2014: UNICEF supports government in reaching hard-to-reach with birth registration

-PETAUKE, Zambia (By Betty Chella Nalungwe/UNICEF)-- Birth registration is the official recording by the state of a child’s birth.
-It is the permanent official record of a child’s existence and fundamental to the realisation of children’s rights and practical needs.
+PETAUKE, Zambia – Birth registration is the official recording by the state of a child’s birth.
+It is the permanent official record of a child’s existence and fundamental to the realization of children’s rights and practical needs.

 UNICEF together with visiting supporters from UNICEF Ireland had an opportunity to visit and receive first-hand information on the birth registration process.
 The field visit took the team to Minga Mission Hospital and the Petauke Urban Clinic in Eastern Province, one of the pilot provinces of UNICEF Zambia’s national birth registration drive.